This post may contain affiliate links. Please read my disclosure policy.

 To make this simple Cinnamon Roll Biscuit Wreath, I start with my two ingredient cream biscuits recipe and simply add a little sugar to it to sweeten the dough.
 Once mixed together, I roll it out on a piece of lightly floured parchment paper.

 Then, I pour on my melted butter and spread it on the biscuit dough – just like you would for cinnamon rolls.

 Next, sprinkle on your cinnamon sugar mixture.

-Once you have all of your biscuit dough covered with the cinnamon sugar mixture, you’ll roll it into a long log like you would cinnamon rolls.
+Once you have your biscuit dough covered with the cinnamon sugar mixture, you’ll roll it into a long log like you would cinnamon rolls.

-Form your cinnamon roll log into the shape of a circle to form the wreath.
+Form your cinnamon roll log into a circle to form the wreath.
 You may need to lightly wet the ends with water or milk to help the ends of the log stick together.